rubygems/bundler/CODE_OF_CONDUCT.md

 # Bundler Code of Conduct

-The Bundler project strongly values contributors from anywhere, regardless of gender, sexual orientation, disability, physical appearance, body size, race, or religion.
+The Bundler project strongly values contributors from anywhere, regardless of level of experience, gender, gender identity and expression, sexual orientation, disability, physical appearance, body size, race, ethnicity, age, religion, or nationality.
 As a result, the Bundler team has agreed to and enforces this code of conduct in order to provide a harassment-free experience for everyone who participates in the development of Bundler.

 ### Summary